Department Contacts

 Office Phone: (803) 705-4800

-The Biology, Chemistry, and Environmental Health Sciences Department is committed to producing leaders in the STEM fields.
-Recognizing the crucial role in science, the Biology, Chemistry and Environmental Health Sciences Department provides research opportunities to all interested and qualified students as part of their undergraduate education.Â
+The Biology Department is committed to producing leaders in the STEM fields.
+Recognizing the crucial role in science, the Biology Department provides research opportunities to all interested and qualified students as part of their undergraduate education.Â

 With a bachelor of science in biology, you’ll learn about the principles common to all living things, studying topics like botany, zoology, anatomy, physiology, and genetics.Â